Matt-Forsyth/twitch-chat-tier/DEPLOYMENT_CHECKLIST.md

 2. ✅ Move version to Testing
 3. ✅ Install on your channel
 4. ✅ Test all functionality (create, activate, vote, delete)
-5. ✅ Test OBS overlay
-6. ✅ If everything works, submit for review for public release
+5. ✅ If everything works, submit for review for public release

 ### Support Links
 - **Backend API**: https://twitch-chat-tier-production.up.railway.app